 Release Statement

-Bottom-up gridded population estimates for Nigeria, version 1.2
+Bottom-up gridded population estimates for Nigeria, version 1.0

-15 January 2020
+3 February 2020

-Original Release: 10 July 2019
+Original Release: 20 November 2018

 These data were produced by the WorldPop Research Group at the University of Southampton.
 This work was part of the GRID3 project with funding from the Bill and Melinda Gates Foundation and the United Kingdom's Department for International Development (OPP1182408).
 Project partners included the United Nations Population Fund, Center for International Earth Science Information Network in the Earth Institute at Columbia University, and the Flowminder Foundation.
 These data may be distributed using a Creative Commons Attribution Share-Alike 4.0 License.
 Contact release@worldpop.org for more information.

 CITATION

 WorldPop (School of Geography and Environmental Science, University of Southampton).
-2019.
-Bottom-up gridded population estimates for Nigeria, version 1.2. https://dx.doi.org/10.5258/SOTON/WP00655
+2018.
+Bottom-up gridded population estimates for Nigeria, version 1.0. https://dx.doi.org/10.5258/SOTON/WP00656

 RELEASE CONTENT

-- 1. NGA_population_v1_2_gridded.zip
+- 1. NGA population v1 0 gridded.zip

-- 2. NGA_population_v1_2_admin.zip
+- 2. NGA\population\v1\0\admin.zip

-- 3. NGA_population_v1_2_sql.sql

-- 4. NGA_population_v1_2_tiles_population.zip

-- 5. NGA_population_v1_2_tiles_uncertainty.zip

 FILE DESCRIPTIONS

-NGA_population_v1_2_gridded.zip
+NGA\population\v1\0\gridded.zip

 This zip file contains two raster files:

-$NGA_population_v1_2_gridded.tif$ This geotiff raster contains estimates of total population size for each 100 m grid cell across Nigeria.
+NGA\population\v1\0\gridded.tif This geotiff raster contains estimates of total population size for each approximately 100 m grid cell across Nigeria.
 The values are the mean of the posterior probability distribution for the predicted population size in each grid cell.
 NA values represent areas that were mapped as unsettled by LandScanHD v1.1 (ORNL 2018).
-These data are stored as floating point numbers rather than integers to avoid rounding errors in aggregated population totals for larger areas (i.e. as occurred in version 1.0).
-NGA_population_v1_2_uncertainty.tif This geotiff raster contains estimates of uncertainty in the population estimates within each 100 m grid cell across Nigeria.
+NGA\population\v1\0\uncertainty.tif This geotiff raster contains estimates of uncertainty in the population estimates within each approximately 100 m grid cell across Nigeria.
 The uncertainty values are the difference between the upper and lower 95% credible intervals of the posterior prediction divided by the mean of the posterior prediction: (upper - lower)/mean.
 These numbers provide a comparable measure of uncertainty in population estimates across the country.
-NGA_population_v1_2_admin.zip This zip file contains population totals for administrative units in Nigeria.
-States are considered level 2 administrative units and local government areas are considered level 3 administrative units.
-The administrative boundaries (i.e. the two ESRI polygon shapefiles) were obtained from eHealth Africa in September of 2018.
+NGA\population\v1\0\admin.zip This zip file contains population totals for administrative units in Nigeria.
+Local government areas are considered level 3 administrative units.
+States (level 3 administrative units) are defined in the attribute table of the local government area polygons.
+The adminstrative boundaries (i.e. the two ESRI polygon shapefiles) were obtained from eHealth Africa in September of 2018.
 These are not official government boundaries.
-The attribute tables for the shapefiles and the corresponding .csv spreadsheets contain estimates of the total population sizes in each polygon and the confidence intervals.
+The .csv spreadsheets contain estimates of the total population sizes in each polygon and the confidence intervals.
 This includes the mean of the posterior prediction (column mean) and the quantiles of the posterior prediction (columns q025, q05, q25, q50, q75, q95, q975).
 The median is q50 and the 95% credible intervals are described by q025 and q975.
-This zip file contains the following five files:
+This zip file contains the following three files: